moby/moby/docs/userguide/containers/dockervolumes.md

 You can use the techniques above to automate backup, migration and restore testing using your preferred tools.

+## Removing Volumes

+Docker Volumes are designed to persist even after a container is deleted.
+However, they can be removed by using the `--rm` flag.
+For example with,

+    $ docker run --rm -v /foo -v awesome:/bar busybox top,

+the volume for `/foo` will be removed, but the volume for `/bar` will not.

 ## Important tips on using shared volumes

 Multiple containers can also share one or more data volumes.
 However, multiple containers writing to a single shared volume can cause data corruption.
 Make sure your applications are designed to write to shared data stores.